victorawhub/Google-Data-Analytic-Professional-Certificate-case-study_1-Bike_Share_Cyclistic/README.md

   - Checking the duplication ride_id field
   - ride_id is the primary key since it dedicated to each travel ride.
      + ride_id maximum length is 16 characters.
-rideable_type contains 3 unique values: electric_bike, classic_bike, docked_bike.
+  - rideable_type contains 3 unique values: electric_bike, classic_bike, docked_bike.
-started_at/ ended_at present TIMESTAMP (YYYY-MM-DD hh:rr:ss UTC).
+  - the longest and shortest ride duration from started_at/ ended_at present TIMESTAMP (YYYY-MM-DD hh:rr:ss UTC).
+     + Filter out the negative value
+     + Identify the problematic row
-Review the min/ max of ride length.
+  -  Review the min/ max of ride length:
-Calculate the time usage: more than a day and less than a minute.
+     + Calculate the time usage: more than a day and less than a minute.
-Explore start_stastion_name / start_station_id / end_station_name / end_station_id
+  - Explore start_stastion_name / start_station_id / end_station_name / end_station_id
+  - Find out the null values in start_station_name, start_station_id, end_station_name, end_station_id.
-Check if start_station_name / start_station_id / end_station_name / end_station_id is null but have value in each of the table.
+  - Check if start_station_name / start_station_id / end_station_name / end_station_id is null but have value in each of the table.
 Check start_lat / start_lng / end_lat / end_lng.
 Check member_casual - 2 unique values: member and casual.